FiltersShow / Hide

 Metronomy tour dates

 A group of schoolfriends - not even very long ago - formed Bombay Bicycle Club and, under-appreciated in school, took their music out on the London gig circuit, which led to them opening the V Festival in August 2006.
-They released their debut EP later that year and, still in their teenage years, have received national acclaim for their efforts.
+They released their debut EP later that year and have gone on to received national acclaim for their efforts.

 Bombay Bicycle Club tour dates